 Our outcomes speak for themselves.
 Please review our facts and figures and if you have any questions don’t hesitate to ask.

-The Center for Diagnosis and Treatment of Pericardial Diseases comprises a team of specialists from the Miller Family Heart & Vascular Institute as well as other specialities, such as rheumatology and immunology, infectious disease and more.
+The Center for Diagnosis and Treatment of Pericardial Diseases comprises a team of specialists from the Miller Family Heart & Vascular Institute as well as other specialties, such as rheumatology and immunology, infectious disease and more.

 Our Medical Team